-The transfer of credited courses is considered for students who are transferring to a similar program to the one studied previously if:
+The transfer of accredited courses is considered if:

-- their cumulative grade point average is at least 2.0 on a scale of 4.0, or the equivalent - the number of credit hours for the course is not less than that of the AU equivalent course - the grade obtained on the previous course must have been at least C (2.0 on a 4.0 scale) irrespective of the course status (Satisfactory, Good, etc...), or the grade that corresponds to "Merit/Good" for institutions using a different grading scale - the course content at the institution previously attended should be similar to that of the corresponding course offered at AU
+- 1. The transfer student has not been subjected to academic or disciplinary dismissal. - 2.
+The transfer student satisfies the conditions of AU general full admission, and does not allow, under any circumstances, transfer students to be admitted under the provisions stipulated for conditional admission; - 3.
+For students who are transferring to a similar program to the one studied previously, their cumulative grade point average must be at least 2.0 on a scale of 4.0 or the equivalent. - 4.
+The number of credit hours for the course is not less than that of the AU equivalent course. - 5.
+The grade obtained on the previous course must have been at least C (2.0 on a 4.0 scale) irrespective of the course status (Satisfactory, Good, etc...), or the grade that corresponds to "Merit/Good" for institutions using a different grading scale. - 6.
+The course content at the institution previously attended should be similar to that of the corresponding course offered at AU. - 7.
+The transfer student has met the required score of the English proficiency test with a valid certificate.